Vilita310/neu-self-improve-ai/week_02/README.md

-# Week 01 — Bandits & Gradient Policy
+# Week 02 Assignment

-This directory contains my solution for Week 1.
+This directory contains my solution for Week 2.

 ## How to run